decentraland/documentation/content/creator/scene-editor/scene-admin.md

 {{< /hint >}}

-Open the Scene Admin configuration to determine who can be an admin in this scene.
-The following options are available:
+While you're developing the scene and trying it locally, you are always an admin.
+Once the scene is published, anyone with publish permissions to the scene is also automatically an admin.
+This includes the scene owner, operators or renters.

-- **Public**: Any player can be an admin.
-This is useful for debugging, but not recommended for live events.
+You can assign additional people to the admin list once your scene is published by visiting your scene as an admin and opening the **Moderation** tab.

-- **Private**: Only the allowed players can be an admins.
+IMAGE

-    - **Me**: While you're developing the scene and trying it locally, you are always an admin.
+Write the wallet address of the person you want to add to the admin list and click **Add**.

-    - **Scene owners**: Players that own the LAND or NAME token of the scene can be a admins.
-This is the default option.
+You can see who is an admin in the scene by clicking the **Admin List** button.
+From this screen you can also remove people from the admin list.

-    - **Allowlist**: Players in the allowlist are also admins.
-Paste their **wallet address** and click **Add**.
+IMAGE

 {{< hint warning >}}
-**📔 Note**: When publishing to a World, scene owners must be explicitly added to the allowlist to be admins.
+**📔 Note**: It's only possible to remove the admin role from players that were added to the list via the **Moderation** tab.
+Players who are owners or operators of the scene are always admins and can't be removed from the list.
 {{< /hint >}}

 Whenever an admin player is in the scene, they will see a special UI on the top-right corner.
 Non-admin players don't see this UI.